The Excel menu contains a separate ribbon for SpreadsheetConverter. This is the online help page for that ribbon menu.

 The most recently converted web page is at the top of the History list.
 To the left of the file name is an icon that tells you what flavor was used to create it, i.e. its output format.
 Using the buttons below the file name, you can open the web page in any of your web browsers, or in the Windows Explorer.
 You can also get a QR code for Instant Testing, use the camera to scan the code to test a calculator in your smartphone.

-The SpreadsheetConverter task pane is pretty wide and can occupy a significant portion of the screen.
-The Task Pane menu allows you to Show the task pane when you need it and Hide it when it’s no longer needed.
+The SpreadsheetConverter task pane is pretty wide and can occupy a significant portion of the screen in Excel.
+The Task Pane section of the SpreadsheetConverter menu allows you to Show the task pane when you need it and Hide it when it’s no longer needed.